raster/Beginner-Arduino-Class/README.md

 Basically, it was teaching art students, some of whom never programmed or wrote any code, how to activate their art using the [Arduino](https://arduino.cc/) platform.

-We had five concept we wanted to cover:
+We had five concepts we wanted to cover:

 1. Digital Input
 2. Digital Output